thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 13. Choose a key pair.
       A key pair consists of a public and private key used to encrypt and decrypt login information.
 If you don’t have a key pair, you must create one, otherwise you won’t be able to SSH into the AWS instance later on.

 14. Click **Launch Instances**.
 Wait a few minutes for it to fully start up.
-After it starts, it will appear on the EC2 console.
+After it starts, it appears on the EC2 console.

 ## Prepare the VMs (ThoughtSpot Systems Reliability Team)

 {% include important.html content="This procedure is typically done by a ThoughtSpot Systems Reliability Engineer (SRE).
 Please consult